 Solvang is what I imagine an Epcot Denmark Pavilion to look like.
 Danish architecture.
 Danish shops.
 Danish food.
 Danish desserts.
-There’s a lot of Denmark-related things to do in Solvang.
+There are a lot of Denmark-related things to do in Solvang.
 This Santa Ynez getaway fully leans into its Danishness; it embraces it with a California heart.

-I’ll be honest, Solvang’s loud, proud presence took me by surprise.
-When I first visited, I expected Solvang’s streets and attractions and boutiques to be more subtly named, but they aren’t.
+I’ll be honest: Solvang’s loud, proud presence surprised me.
+When I first visited, I expected Solvang’s streets, attractions, and boutiques to be more subtly named, but they aren’t.
 This tourist town is very much in-your-face.
-It’s a playfully Americanized rendition of Copenhagen.
-Hans Christian Andersen busts.
-A Little Mermaid fountain.
-Year-round Aebleskiver.
+It’s a playfully Americanized rendition of Copenhagen—Hans Christian Andersen busts, a Little Mermaid fountain, and year-round Aebleskiver.
 There’s lots to see, spot, and eat in Solvang.

 Here’s our ultimate guide to all the top things to do in Solvang, California!

 Disclosure: Heads up, this post contains affiliate links, which means Passport To Eden may get a commission (at no extra cost to you) if you make an online purchase.
 Don’t feel pressured to buy anything.
 We still love that you’re here, reading our content (side note: we suggest getting a coffee or tea first because our blog posts tend to be long).
 You can read our full affiliate disclosure here to find out more.